-Students must satisfy two Awareness areas: Cultural Diversity in U.S. and either Global Awareness or Historical Awareness.
+Students must satisfy two Awareness areas: Cultural Diversity in the U.S. and either Global Awareness or Historical Awareness.
 Courses can satisfy other AGEC requirements and one or two Awareness areas simultaneously.
-Therefore, no additional semester credits are required to satisfy the two Awareness areas.
+Therefore, no additional semester credits are required to satisfy the two Awareness areas provided courses selected are approved for those designations (see AGEC matrix).